From quantum geometry to non-linear optics and gerbes: Recent advances in topological band theory: Quantum geometric tensor

 The relevance of QGT to optics does not terminate with linear (first-order) responses; rather, it extends to non-linear (higher-order) responses as well.
-In such cases, the conductivity becomes a higher-rank tensor, which encodes the current through\footnote{In this expression, various choices of the frequency arguments and spatial indices for the current and electric fields are possible, depending on the physical mechanism and type of response (e.g., shift current, injection current, second-harmonic generation, jerk response) that one chooses to investigate.} $j_a \propto \sigma_{abc\ldots} E^b E^c \cdots$, where the coefficients $\sigma_{abc\ldots}$ are expressed as combinations of Berry dipoles $A_a^{nm}$ and their derivatives~\cite{Ahn:2022,Gassner:2023,Avdoshkin:2025}.
-Notably, recent reformulation of certain second-order responses has revealed previously unrecognized \emph{topological} aspects of band theory in three dimensions.
+In such cases, the conductivity becomes a higher-rank tensor, which encodes the electric current response to the applied electric field through\footnote{In this expression, various choices of the frequency arguments and spatial indices for the current and electric fields are possible, depending on the physical mechanism and type of response (e.g., shift current, injection current, second-harmonic generation, jerk response) that one chooses to investigate.} $j_a \propto \sigma_{abc\ldots} E^b E^c \cdots$, where the coefficients $\sigma_{abc\ldots}$ are expressed\footnote{ For example, the shift-current conductivity $\sigma^{abc}_\textrm{shift}(\omega)$ (discussed further in Sec.~\ref{sec:deli+MG}) can be expressed as a momentum-space integral involving $C^{mn}_{cab} - (C^{mn}_{bac})^*$, where the \emph{Hermitian connection} is related to the interband Berry connection through $C^{mn}_{abc} = A_a^{nm}(\partial_b A_c^{mn})$~\cite{Ahn:2022}.
+In spinless-$PT$-symmetric systems, the Hermitian connection becomes real, and the linear combination $C^{mn}_{abc}-C^{mn}_{acb} = T^{mn}_{abc}$ is called interband torsion.} as integrals of combinations of dipole operators (i.e., interband Berry connections) $A_a^{nm}$ and of their derivatives~\cite{Ahn:2022,Gassner:2023,Avdoshkin:2025,Mitscherling:2025}.\footnote{See also Refs.~\citenum{Hetenyi:2023} and \citenum{Hetenyi:2022} for a complementary cumulant-based formulation of higher-order quantum geometric structures.} Notably, recent reformulation of certain second-order responses has revealed previously unrecognized \emph{topological} aspects of band theory in three dimensions.
 To illuminate this hidden topology, it is valuable to briefly turn attention to the study of few-band toy models with certain unstable topological invariants.